john-blackburn/jcc/README.md

 };
 ```
 where `id` is the variable name, `level` is the scoping level with 0 being global scope, 1 function level scope and higher numbers being within (nested) blocks.
-`offset` is the offset of each variable on the stack (negative for local variables, positive for function arguments).

-`varType` is the variable type stored as a fixed length string eg `int*[3][6]`. `isArg` specifies if the variable is a function argument. `isConst` etc define qualifiers.
+`offset` is the offset in bytes of each variable on the stack (negative for local variables, positive for function arguments). `varType` is the variable type stored as a fixed length string eg `int*[3][6]`. `isArg` specifies if the variable is a function argument.
 `structNode` is a pointer to the AST which is used when defining structs.
 Note that when a struct is declared its name is pushed onto the variable stack with
 `structNode` pointing to the AST location of the struct.

-The compiler uses the machine stack to evaluate expressions pushing and poping values onto it to do calculations.
-Values from this "calculator stack" are popped off onto the `eax` and `ecx` registers to do calculations and these are the only registers used.
-When calling functions `jcc` uses only the `cdecl` calling convention (arguments pushed onto the stack right to left and `eax`, `ecx`, `edx` volatile.
-Return value put on eax).
-A stack frame is set up using `esp` and `ebp`.
-Note that local variables within inner scopes (eg in an if-block) are created on demand by pushing them onto the stack.
-This is different from commercial compilers which will create all local variables within a function right at the beginning of the function.
-So the compiler doesn't need to worry about registers getting corrupted when it calls a function: everything is pushed onto the stack.

-Once the AST has been prepared, the assembly language is written out using a single call to `writeAsm`.
-This function is recursive and has the prototype
+`writeAsm` is recursive and has the prototype:

 ```
 struct Type writeAsm(struct Node *node, int level, int lvalue, int loop)